infoxchange/check_amanda/README.md

 Exclude backup items for servers with 'dev' or 'test' in the name from the check.
 Check that at least 30 backup items are included in the check.
 Check everything else with the default settings.

+The `-X ...` option is particularly useful for excluding servers which have been retired (decomissioned), but for which the backup config and data are still kept (in order to make it easy to restore data if required).

 ### Notes

 The arguments -i and -x expect a comma-seperated list of specific backup-set names (not regular expressions)